 - Only PayPal as the payment gateway

-- May be too basic for some users
+- It may be too basic for some users

 MemberPress is said to be the best all-around membership-based software for WordPress, but you need to try it to find out.
 It has an attractive price, it’s the easiest one to manage according to their developers, and it comes with many extensions that are already included in their pricing plans.